guptais/demo-http-sink-kafka-connector/cp_Kafka_Docker/docker_QuickStart.md

 # Using Docker to start a local kafka cluster

-I used the docker quickstart to run a local kafka cluster with a http connector already running in it, follow the below step to do so.
+Use below steps to run a local kafka cluster with a http connector already running in it:

-From the project directory, run the following docker command:
+From the directory `cp_Kafka_Docker`, run the following docker command:

 ```
 docker-compose up -d
 ```
 Wait for a kafka cluster and connector to become healthy.
-You should see something like this when you do
+You should see something like this:

 ```
 >docker-compose ps